dveersingh000/pet-care-web/README.md

 - Testimonials: A section featuring testimonials from satisfied customers, enhancing credibility and trust.

 - Instagram Feed: A visual display of the latest posts from the Pet Care Hub's Instagram account, encouraging social media engagement.

+## Technologies Used
+- HTML: For structuring the content of the website.
+- CSS: For styling and layout, ensuring a visually appealing design.
+- JavaScript: For interactive elements and functionality, enhancing user experience.
+- Swiper.js: For creating responsive carousels for product displays.
+- Remix Icon: For using a variety of icons throughout the website.